Adjacent-view Transformers for Supervised Surround-view Depth Estimation: Related Work

-\textbf{Stereo Matching.} Stereo matching attempts to predict disparity between the left and right camera image, which can be used to estimate depth, as shown in \autoref{fig:arch}(c).
+\textbf{Stereo Matching.} Stereo matching predicts disparity between the left and right image, as shown in Fig.\ref{fig:arch}(c).
 In general, the stereo depth estimation task treats the 2D matching problem as a 1D disparity search.
 Traditional methods~\cite{sgm2005, sgm2007} utilize hand-crafted features to computer matching cost, which tends to fail on those textureless and repetitive regions in the images.
 In recent years, with the support of large synthetic datasets \cite{mayer2016large, sintel, fallingthings}, the end-to-end network has achieved impressive performance on stereo matching.
 One line of networks~\cite{mayer2016large, pang2017cascade, liang2018learning, guo2019group, xu2020aanet, tankovich2021hitnet,wang2020fadnet} match features by dot-product correlation, which only uses 2D convolutions.
-Another line of networks~\cite{kendall2017end,chang2018pyramid,khamis2018stereonet,zhang2019ga, yang2019hierarchical, cheng2020hierarchical} build 4D features volume and learn to aggregate the matching cost by 3D convolutions.
-Besides, Li \etal~\cite{Li_2021_ICCV} take advantage of the transformer architecture, which has advantages in feature matching and relaxes the limitation of a fixed disparity range, and presents a new end-to-end-trained network called STTR.
-However, a large overlap between left and right images is needed to train these models.
+Another line of networks~\cite{kendall2017end,chang2018pyramid,khamis2018stereonet,zhang2019ga, yang2019hierarchical, cheng2020hierarchical} builds 4D feature volume and learns to aggregate the matching cost by 3D convolutions.
+Besides, Li~\etal~\cite{Li_2021_ICCV} take advantage of the transformer architecture, which has advantages in feature matching and relaxes the limitation of a fixed disparity range, called STTR.
+However, a large overlap between the left and right images is needed for stereo matching.
 Our proposed method is intended for consistent multi-camera configurations with minimal image overlap.